odpi/egeria-docs/site/docs/concepts/asset.md

 ## Open metadata types

-The information about a resource that covers its characteristics and how it should be managed is stored in a sub-graph of open metadata instances (entities and relationships) with the [Asset](/egeria-docs/types/0/0010-Base-Model/#asset) entity at the root.
+The information about a resource is stored as a linked collection of open metadata instances (entities and relationships) with the [Asset](/egeria-docs/types/0/0010-Base-Model/#asset) entity at the root.
 The asset entity contains a small amount of information that merely captures the existence of the resource.
 Then other entities are linked to it to add more information.
 It is likely that this additional information is identified, captured and stored by different tools.
 The open metadata services gather this information together and distribute it to provide the most complete view of the resource's properties.

 More information on the types of attachments that can be added to an asset can be found in [Managing Metadata](/egeria-docs/patterns/managing-metadata/overview).